RealityETH/reality-eth-monorepo/packages/docs/arbitrators.rst

 Stakeholder voting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Where a consumer contract has their own token, they may choose to provide their own arbitrator contract allowing their own stakeholders to vote.
-Alternatively, it is possible to deploy a reality.eth contract using that token for bonds, and turning off arbitration, so that the group able to martial the greatest amount of the token will prevail.
+Alternatively, it is possible to deploy a reality.eth contract using the token in question for bonds, then create questions without a registered arbitrator.
+That way the side able to martial the greatest amount of the token will prevail.

 Subjectivocracy